levkk/rwf/README.md

 ##### Handling conflicts

-If you have unique indexes on a column, you may run into unique constraint violations when creating new records.
-To avoid them, you can use PostgreSQL's `ON CONFLICT DO UPDATE` feature, which Rum's ORM supports out of the box:
+If your table has a unique index, you may run into unique constraint violations when creating records.
+To avoid that, you can use PostgreSQL's `ON CONFLICT DO UPDATE` feature, which Rum's ORM supports out of the box:

 ```rust
 let user = User::create(&[